 Air travel can be extremely dehydrating, as the air in the cabin is re-circulated.
 Drink plenty of water throughout the flight.
-Don’t wait until you’re thirsty to ask the flight attendant for some water, carry a bottle of water with you so that you can sip in some whenever needed.
-Most of the airport security authorities could deny you from carrying a bottle of water, carry an empty water bottle through the security screening, then fill it up at a drinking fountain.
+Don’t wait until you’re thirsty to ask the flight attendant for some water.
+Carry a bottle of water with you so that you can sip in some whenever needed.
+Most of the airport security would deny you from carrying a bottle of water.
+Carry an empty water bottle through the security screening, then fill it up at a drinking fountain.
 Cost = $0.

 Your sleep could be easily interrupted by a screaming baby or loud passengers.
-Ear plugs wont necessarily do the tricks.
-I have often seen people relying on sleeping pills like melatonin or Ambien to have an uninterrupted sleep.
+Earplugs won’t necessarily do the tricks.
+I have often seen people relying on sleeping pills like melatonin or Ambien to have uninterrupted sleep.
 I won’t recommend you to do so, since you need to be completely awake in case of an emergency.

-Pop on your noise cancellation headphone or your ear buds and play musics or sounds that would drown out the noise and would serve as your sleeping aid.
+Pop on your noise cancellation headphones or your earbuds and play music or sounds that would drown out the noise and would serve as your sleeping aid.

-Backpackways recommends downloading Sleep Stream 2.
-Its a great sleep inducer app that offers a specially designed binaural beats that can be intergrated into the sound experience.
+Sleep Stream 2 is a great sleep inducer app that offers specially designed binaural beats that can be integrated into the sound experience.

-Tip: Consider waking up 45 minutes before you land, you would have enough time to use the restroom and gather your things.
-Try to ask an attendant to pour you a cup of coffee so that you could walk off the plane fully awake.
+Tip: Consider waking up 45 minutes before you land.
+You will have enough time to use the restroom and gather your things.
+Try to ask the attendant to pour you a cup of coffee so that you could walk off the plane fully awake.

-Carry your gadgets fully charged, if you are flying on a low cost airline you won’t have an Inflight Entertainment.
-Carry your gadgets in your hand carry, so that you can use it whenever you want.
+Carry your gadgets fully charged.
+If you are flying on a low-cost airline you won’t have an Inflight Entertainment.
+Carry your gadgets in your hand, so that you can use it whenever you want.
 Have a power pack to keep your gadgets powered up throughout the flight.

-Tip: Most of the airlines offering an Inflight entertainment system have a USB output mounted right next to the screen in front of the seat or in the arm-rest.
+Tip: Most airlines offering an Inflight entertainment system do have a USB output mounted right next to the screen in front of the seat or in the arm-rest.
 If you want a power socket, you may look for one under your seat.

-Consider wearing loose fitted clothes and layers, like a T-shirt with a sweater or sweatshirt over it.
+Consider wearing loose-fitted comfortable clothing and layers, like a T-shirt with a sweater or sweatshirt over it.
 The temperature in the cabin could change as per the altitude.
 Avoid wearing tight clothes which would make you more uncomfortable.
 Bring a pair of socks, and keep your feet warm and cozy.
 Make sure they are loose enough that you don’t end up with elastic band marks on your legs.